klenhart/SPICE/README.md

 urllib
 ```

+Since Grand-Trumpet makes use of the FAS algorithm, it should be installed beforehand.
+Check out the [FAS](https://github.com/BIONF/FAS) repository for further instruction on setting it up.

 ## Usage

 In order to simply get all Grand-Trumpet scripts in this GitHub repository use this set of commands in the terminal: